gerold-penz/bun-sqlite-key-value/README.md

 ```

 Returns the number of all items, including those that have already expired.
-The fact that possibly expired entries are also counted is for reasons of speed.
+The fact that possibly expired items are also counted is for reasons of speed.
 Use `getCountValid()` if you want to get the number of items that have not yet expired.
 If you do not use `ttlMs` (time to live), `getCount()` is faster than `getCountValid()`.